Learn Basic Strategy, Play Online Blackjack & Get the Latest Casino Bonuses!

 However, this advantage is small, and the right rules can whittle it down to next to nothing.
 When you add in coupons, comps, and free blackjack bonuses, you can actually gain a winning advantage over the casino in some cases.
 And if you learn to count cards, you can reliably beat the online game even without any of those bonuses.

 Its exceptionally low house edge makes online blackjack a nearly even proposition whenever you play.
-And, with some skilled card playing and a bit of luck, you could win a large sum of real money.
+And when you add some skilled card playing and a bit of luck, you could win a large sum of real money.

 Unfortunately, too many players make the mistake of thinking they have to get as close to 21 as possible—that’s not the goal of the game.
 The goal of the game is simply to beat the dealer, which is often accomplished by causing them to bust.